 The stats on a road change from 4 to 3 lanes can reduce accidents by 19 to 47%.
 With dozens of reported accidents in recent years, the road diet actually saves money and reduces liability and risk.
 Please add to the discussion by using the Comments section at the bottom of that Pro & Con page.

 Why so inexpensive?
 The road diet from 4 to 3 lanes does not require much.
-Remove the current lane markings and paint the new lane markings.
+Remove the current lane markings and paint the new lane markings, this is often called a 'scrape-n-paint'.
 There is a requirement for 'design layout' to mark the new lane configuration, but this work is straight forward for this short section of Alameda.
 This design layout defines where the new bike lanes, bike buffers, parking, travel lanes, and left turn/merge lane will exist.
 It also defines where the expanded width of sidewalks will be placed.

 One of the reasons the road diet is not expensive is that while it addresses the traffic lanes, bike lanes, and shorter crosswalks, it only defines where the sidewalks will be.
 The 4 to 3 road diet in itself can separate the road configuration and layout from a second project of sidewalks.
 So while getting a safer road which is relatively cheap($35,000 range), the cost of safe ADA compliant sidewalks on Alameda is much more expensive - in the range of $200,000+.

 Good news is that a road diet could be put in place while funding for the sidewalks is found and budgeted.